SMPTE/ris-osvp-metadata-camdkit/index.md

           "properties": {
             "distortionProjection": {
               "type": "boolean",
-              "description": "The OpenLensIO distortion model is the Projection Characterization, not the Field-Of-View Characterization.
+              "description": "Indicator that the OpenLensIO distortion model is the Projection Characterization, not the Field-Of-View Characterization.
 This is  primarily relevant when storing overscan values, not in transmission as the overscan should be calculated by the consumer. "
             },
             "distortionOverscanMax": {
               "type": "number",